DanteHealy/Thinking_Hats/README.md

 ## Credits
 ### Acknowledgements
 The quality of this website is testimony to the help and support from my mentor and code institute colleagues.
 Though there are many of people who contributed to the project I would like to mention:
 - Special thanks to gbenga_mentor, JoWings_alumna and Readri205 for their particular focused attention and superb guidance when helping me to develop my website.
 - Michaelstanden, michael_ci, SamL, Ed B and Sean MC for their technical inputs and feedback on peer review and
 - My LinkedIn friend and professional tester Alejandra Huamán Ordóñez
+- Edward De Bono and Jim Kwik for the source material and inspiration
 - Finally many thanks to my family (wife, mum and siblings) and friends for testing my web site and providing their critical feedback as new general users.

 ## Content